 Mischief is inevitable with smart seven-year-olds, as the Maloney twins amply demonstrate when the famiy visits places as far away as Yellowstone National Park and at their own backyard vegetable garden in suburban Chicago.
 An extra dimension of the BioFables stories is the mysterious extremophile nature of the twins, revealed in extreme circunstances as the stories unfold.
 Not that the adults around them believe it.
 Except, perhaps, for Grandpa Mike.
 And he keeps his thoughts to himself…mostly.
 (Everyone knows that only some microbes of the gazillions of them on earth can be classified as extremophiles, right?)
 This is BioFables’ only departure from valid science, by the way.

-You’ll find a wealth of information on what’s inside each published book by clicking on its title in the right sidebar or in the drop-down list in the Series 1 Book List tab at the top of the page.
+You’ll find a wealth of information on what’s inside each published book by clicking on its title in the drop-down list in the Series 1 Book List tab at the top of the page.
 And, if you can’t wait to order, here are links to purchase whichever book(s) you want.
 (Your purchase helps support our efforts as we expand the free resources on this site)

 - Book 1: Whoosh

 - Book 4: Palisades Escapades

 - Book 5: A Stone’s Throw

 The initial BioFables concept was a series of children’s stories featuring science, or STEM (Science, Technology, Engineering, Math) topics to make these subjects less intimidating.
 In reviewing the content of the first book, we realized that the sciences alone “do not a story make;” rather, they are interconnected with social (or humanities) attributes that contribute to everyone’s unique character.